 A supervisor shall review each individual professional development plan at least every two years.
 A supervisor shall review the professional development plan of any educator new to the district or school within three months of the educator's beginning employment in the new position.
 A supervisor may require an educator to amend the plan or may withdraw approval for a plan that had been previously approved, provided, however, that any PDPs that were earned consistently with an approved plan shall be deemed approved in applying for license renewal.
 Any PDPs that are earned prior to the approval of a plan may be subject to disapproval, if in the opinion of the educator's supervisor, the PDPs are not consistent with the educational improvement goals of the school and/or district.

 Vocational technical educators who are employed in a Massachusetts public school shall include in their license renewal application their supervisor's approval of their completed professional development plans.
-A supervisor's approval will indicate that the supervisor has reviewed the log of professional development activities maintained by the educator to ensure that the reported activities are consistent with the approved professional development plan.
+A supervisor's approval will indicate that the supervisor has reviewed the log of professional development activities maintained by the educator to confirm that the reported activities are consistent with the approved professional development plan.
 Vocational technical educators who are not employed in Massachusetts public schools at the time that they apply for license renewal shall submit their plans directly to the Department, without a supervisor's endorsement.

 (9) Inactive and Invalid Licenses

-(a) A license that is not renewed within the five-year validity period is deemed inactive for a period of five years.
+(a) A professional license that is not renewed within the five-year validity period is deemed inactive for a period of five years.
 At the end of that time, the license is invalid, except as provided in 603 CMR 4.12 (9) (b) or (c).

 (b) An educator who is not currently employed in a position requiring licensure and who is to be employed in a position for which he or she holds an inactive license, shall have two years from the start of such employment to complete the professional development requirements for the professional license.